Monday, 20 February 2017

 World Press Photo and the Taste of Photography

 I buy newspapers every day.
 When I look at the pictures in a newspaper I want to be informed, moved, entertained, shocked and thrilled.
 I want to see pictures that sell newspapers which might sound crass but it's the case that pictures are emotional things, pretend as we might that they are not.
 On the whole, I don't want to see banal photographs (because they are banal.
 Which is a step away from boring), or photographs about in-between-places or data or algorthims.
 I don't want to see pages of conceptual landscape photography or typologies or trawls through the archive.
-They are not, as I sit on the 6:57 Bath-Cardiff train what I want from images.
+They are not, as I sit on the 7.36 train to Bristol what I want from images.
 I want pictures that are direct, obvious, illustrative and part of a bigger wider world.

 They are one of the things I want from photography.
 And it's not the same as what I want if I buy a photobook or go to an exhibition or visit a website.
 If I buy a photobook I don't want to see the same kind of pictures that I see in a newspaper.
 The same as when I go to an exhibition.

 It's the same with books.
 I might be perfectly happy to read Primo Levi or Doestyevsky or whoever in the peace of my home when my brain is strong and muscular, but it's not what I want at the crack of dawn when my brain is weak and limp-neuroned.
 In the same way that I don't want to read English news on a Greek beach, I'd much rather have Patricia Highsmith or Raymond Chandler.

 There are different kinds of writing for different situations and for different moods, locations and mental states.
 And there are different kinds of photography that fit for different occasions in other words.
 They serve different functions, different needs, different people...